p2panda/handbook/README.md

 p2panda is a futuristic way to get together in self-organized festivals.

-A festival can be anything you want to plan with your friends, your circle, your collective – or people you have never met before: Give p2panda to your devices and create workshops, gatherings, concerts or conferences using just the computers and phones you already have – independent of any cloud infrastructure.
+A festival can be anything you want to plan with your friends, your circle, your collective, your commune – or people you have never met before: Give p2panda to your devices and create workshops, gatherings, initiatives, concerts or conferences using just the computers and phones you already have – independent of any commercial cloud infrastructure.

 What is in it?